binhphanhai/frontend-system-design/docs/react-interview/05-thinking-declaratively.md

 # Thinking Declaratively in React

-*Guide on thinking in declarative and state-driven approaches in React, featuring practical examples like a todo list to illustrate building dynamic, maintainable UIs*
+_Guide on thinking in declarative and state-driven approaches in React, featuring practical examples like a todo list to illustrate building dynamic, maintainable UIs_

----

 ---